pascalallen/pascalallen.com/README.md

 pascalallen.com is a containerized web application built with Kubernetes, Docker, RabbitMQ, Postgres, Go, React, TypeScript, Sass, Webpack, and WebAssembly.
 This ongoing project is designed, developed, deployed, and maintained by myself, Pascal Allen.
 The motivation behind this project was to develop a scalable and portable framework that can be used as a template for future web applications.
-This project is based on domain-driven design, hexagonal architecture, and the SOLID principles.
+This project is based on CQRS, domain-driven design, hexagonal architecture, and the SOLID principles.

 ## Features